phetsims/geometric-optics/doc/implementation-notes.md

 The first transform is a static mapping, see `modelViewTransform` in `GOScreenView`.
 The model has +x to the left, and +y up, and scaling is isometric in both directions.
 In the _Lens_ screen, the origin (0,0) in the model coordinate frame is near the center of the ScreenView.
 In the _Mirror_ screen, the origin is shifted to the right, to accommodate the behavior of mirrors.

 The second transform is a dynamic mapping, based on zoom level, see `zoomTransformProperty` in `GOScreenView`.
-This transform is applied to all all elements within a "scene" (optic, objects, images, rays, projection screen).
+This transform is applied to all elements within a "scene" (optic, objects, images, rays, projection screen).

 Rulers change their tick marks to match the zoom level, but otherwise do not change position or size.

-Labels change their position to match the zoom level, but do not change size.
+Labels change their position to match the zoom level, but do not change their size.

 ### Query Parameters